crptomonkeys/sales-dumper/README.md

 ⚠ AtomicHub throttles API requests to 90 per minute (per IP).
 This tool "sleeps" automatically when needed, but your other AtomicHub activites (other tools, regular browsing) may be affected.

+⚠ AtomicHub allows to sell several assets in one sale offer.
+This tool makes one line per each asset (repeating sale field values: Id, Price etc), so NEVER make Sum(Price) over original file - remove duplicates by SaleId field first.

 ## Requirements

 * .NET SDK (v6.0 and later) from https://dotnet.microsoft.com/en-us/download